 The Darkness of Light Tarot is a fully illustrated tarot card deck developed by artist and designer Tony DiMauro.
 It consists of 78 unique cards, designed for historical significance, divination, and collectibility.

-Conceptually, the Darkness of Light Tarot is a treatise on the balance found in all things in the universe: the darkest paths we walk there can still be found light, and the lightest hearts still carry darkness.
+The Darkness of Light Tarot is a treatise on the balance found in all things in the universe: the darkest paths we walk there can still be found light, and in the lightest hearts there is still found darkness.
 This is to be human, and to be a part of the great design of all things.
-This deck strives to bring an unabashed portrayal of nature and balance to the reader: it doesn't shy away from dark themes, and instead works hard to embrace them, weaving together darkness and light to tell a story.
-As a result, the deck features a tapestry of stark, rich, dramatic imagery, dualistic in nature.

 The deck will be distributed and billed by Wavelength Laboratory, LLC, a company created and run by the artist for publishing and distribution purposes.

 Tony DiMauro works as a graphic design professor, illustrator, and gallery artist from his home near Pittsburgh, Pennsylvania.

 He has created work for clients including Rolling Stone, Playboy, Chicago Magazine, New York Times, Capcom, and Square Enix, among others.
 His work has appeared in video games, magazines, trade journals and periodicals, and has exhibited in galleries from Los Angeles to New York City.
 His 20's were spent working at a design agency in New York City.